 Nuisances are divisible into common law and statutory nuisances.
 A common law nuisance is one which, apart from statute, violates the principles which the common law lays down for the protection of the public and of individuals in the exercise and enjoyment of their rights.
-A statutory nuisance is one which, whether or not it constitutes a nuisance at common law
+A statutory nuisance is one which, whether or not it constitutes a nuisance at common law1, is made a nuisance by statute either in express terms or by implication2.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.